istio/istio.io/content/en/faq/metrics-and-logs/telemetry-v1-vs-v2.md

   [here](/docs/reference/config/metrics/) are available in the generated metrics.

 * **TCP metadata exchange requires mTLS**
-  TCP metadata exchange relies on [Istio ALPN protocol](/docs/tasks/observability/metrics/tcp-metrics/#understanding-tcp-telemetry-collection) which requires mutual TLS (mTLS) to be enabled for the Envoy proxies to exchange metadata successfully.
+  TCP metadata exchange relies on the [Istio ALPN protocol](/docs/tasks/observability/metrics/tcp-metrics/#understanding-tcp-telemetry-collection) which requires mutual TLS (mTLS) to be enabled for the Envoy proxies to exchange metadata successfully.
 This implies that if mTLS is not enabled in your cluster, telemetry for TCP protocol will not include